"""

 :param compute_weights: A boolean specifying whether to compute the formal uncertainties for the unit vectors

-and the pixel locations of the catalogue stars.
+and the pixel locations of the catalog stars.

 :param temperature: The temperature of the camera at the time of the image being processed